HamazingCoding/CUDA-Projects/Chapters/Chapter01-Cuda_Intro/02_vector_addition/vector_addition_gpu_thread_block/README.md

 # CUDA Array Addition

-This code demonstrates a basic CUDA program for adding two arrays of integers using parallel processing on the GPU.
+This code demonstrates a CUDA program for adding two arrays of integers using parallel processing on the GPU.

 ## Prerequisites